Ride-hailing app says new app will give consumers the opportunity to book a ride irrespective of the quality of their network connection

 Tino Abdellatif Waked, general manager, Middle East and North Africa for Uber, said: “Uber is all about providing reliable transport solutions to our riders, and it stands to reason that the quality of the network connection should not pose a hurdle to achieving that goal.
 With Uber Lite it’s possible to book a ride even in low connectivity areas and the data usage while doing so is also limited.
 We have made the app easier and more convenient, but without compromising on any of the Uber’s hallmark features.”

-He said Uber Lite retains the core functionality of the rider app, has in-app support and includes critical safety features.For all the latest tech news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+He said Uber Lite retains the core functionality of the rider app, has in-app support and includes critical safety features.tech news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.